leoj3n/consul-vault/README.md

 Scripts written for [zsh](http://zsh.org/); see all available scripts at [`./run/`](./run).

-## How do you use consul-vault in other docker-compose projects?
+## Using consul-vault in other docker-compose projects

 There are three methods of including consul-vault in another docker-compose project: